This website uses cookies to help you make the most of your visit.

 Standards met

-The pharmacy is facing difficulties recruiting staff.
-This means team members frequently need additional support to make sure people receive their prescription medicines on time.
-And the pharmacy does not progress staff training in a timely fashion.
-So team members may delay obtaining the knowledge and skills relevant to their role.
+The pharmacy has enough team members to manage its workload.
+Team members receive essential training for their roles.
+But the pharmacy does not always progress staff training in a timely fashion.
+So, team members may delay obtaining the knowledge and skills relevant to their role.

 Principle 3.
 Premises